alexjvr1/Manuscripts/Chp2_CHall_GradientForest.md

 Here I aim to:

-1)determine the environmental and spatial determinants of variation in allele frequency across the Swedish latitudinal gradient.
+1)determine the environmental and spatial determinants of variation in allele frequency across the Switzerland.

+2)compare global vs local effects

-2)map the current and future patterns of genomic variation in relation to climate
+3)map the current and future patterns of genomic variation in relation to climate

 I'm using the package GradientForest and the method described by FitzPatrick & Keller 2013